Arriving in the UK

 When you receive your certificate you must keep it updated with changes in visa conditions, UK address, or marital status.
 If you have any questions about this, please email email@example.com

-Once you arrive in the UK you may find it useful to open a UK bank account.
+Once you have completed your in-person enrolment, you may find it useful to open a UK bank account.
 To do this you will normally require:

 - your BRP

 a letter of introduction to the bank (which you can request from firstname.lastname@example.org - you must know which bank you wish to open an account with first)*

 - proof of address such as a lease agreement

 *Please make sure your Home (address in your home country) and UK addresses are updated in E-vision before requesting the letter.